Frequently Asked Questions

 to find tasting notes for a particular bottle, just type the producer or bottle name in the search bar at the top left of this page and click the link to the blog post.

-every bottle of good juice comes exclusively from vineyards certified organic or biodynamic by a recognized and responsible third party organization, like CCOF, USDA, Demeter, AB, or EcoCert.
+every bottle of good juice comes exclusively from vineyards certified organic or biodynamic by a recognized and responsible third party organization, like CCOF, USDA, Demeter, AB, and EcoCert.

 yes. good juice comes from certified organic and biodynamic vineyards, and healthy, carefully farmed fruit needs little intervention in the winery.